Baltimore Personal Injury Lawyers

 - It must be shown actual losses were suffered when the injury or death occurred.

 For example, a pedestrian may have been killed when crossing the street.
 The driver who struck the pedestrian must be shown to have been negligent because they did not use caution a normal person would use when someone is crossing the street.
 If the pedestrian is injured, it is quite clear that the accident caused those injuries.
 We can also show that the injured party lost wages, was forced to pay off exorbitant medical bills, or was left disabled.
-We establish all four facets of a case before settling or going to court.
+Baltimore personal injury lawyers establish all four facets of a case before settling or going to court.

 What is Contributory Negligence?